 We want our students to be able to work in a tech company in Denmark.
 Technical skills are important, but just as much is an understanding of what the job of a web-developer looks like.
 Collaboration, teamwork, an inquisitive mindset and asking tons of questions are crucial "interpersonal skills" that we want to encourage over and over.
 Relating what you explain in class to your daily tasks at work is also always super useful.

 Our Slack workplace is the main communication tool we use.
-It has channels for every class, the main goal here is that we support students with questions/their homework during the week.
-You don't have to join all channels, but please join the one of the class that you are currently teaching or helping out with.
+The workspace has channels for every class, the main goal here is that we support students with questions/their assignments during the week.
 If you are not invited to Slack yet: Ask our staff to add you 👨💻

 - Q: Do I need to be a working professional to teach?
 A: No, you don't need to be a working professional, but it is a big plus.
 We want our students to learn from people who work with the technologies in our curriculum on a daily basis and know the challenges of the market.

 - Q: Do I have to teach exactly like it says in the repo?
 A: No, you can basically teach however you best see fit.
 We have learning goals we want to complete in each module and that the next module builds on.
 The students will work on the learning goals in the homework, therefore is very important that you teach those.
 You also don't need to reinvent the wheel about how to teach (but you can if you want to), all the material (code examples, exercises and documentation) is there in the lesson-plan if you prefer to follow existing instructions.